alexhkurz/algorithm-analysis-2023/lecture-by-lecture.md

 ## Week 6: SAT-solvers

--L 6.1: We started with [feedback for homework week 3](feedback-for-homework.md) and spent some time revising unification and resolution.
+- L 6.1: We started with [feedback for homework week 3](feedback-for-homework.md) and spent some time revising unification and resolution.

   - [unifiation exercises](logic-programming/unification-exercises.pdf), with [solutions](logic-programming/unification-solutions.pdf);
   - [resolution exercises](logic-programming/resolution-exercises.pdf), with [solutions](logic-programming/resolution-solutions.pdf);